Appalachian Christmas Outreach

 2) BE A COLLECTION SITE FOR YOUR AREA

 for the Christmas backpacks.
-We need churches and/or association offices who can have volunteers ready to meet and assist those who might bring backpacks by on Saturday, November 3
+We need churches and/or associational offices who can have volunteers ready to meet and assist those who might bring backpacks by on Saturday, November 5

-between the hours of 9 am and 3 pm, and who can provide either an enclosed trailer, box truck. or building space for the backpacks to be stored.
-The collection site will then be responsible for transporting backpacks collected to either Shelby Mission Camp or Red Springs Mission Camp (near Lumberton) on Friday, November 9 for processing that will take place the next day, Saturday, November 10.
+between the hours of 9 am and noon, and who can provide either an enclosed trailer, box truck. or building space for the backpacks to be stored.
+The collection site will then be responsible for transporting backpacks collected to either Shelby Mission Camp or Red Springs Mission Camp (near Lumberton) on Friday, November 11 for processing, which will take place the next day, Saturday, November 12.

 .
 Some ministry sites in the Appalachian region have requested NC churches to come conduct a Christmas outreach event in conjunction with the distribution of the backpacks.
-These events may include preparation of food, games, a gospel presentation, etc .
+These events may include preparation of food, additional needs distibution, games for the children, a gospel presentation, etc .
 Your church would deliver and distribute filled backpacks to the ministry site at the event and participate in ministry activities, which will be planned according to the desires and direction of the ministry center/church.
-Teams wishing to participate must register through NCBM’s Appalachian Coalfields Partnership.
+We will also need some churches to simply deliver backpacks to needed areas.
+Teams wishing to participate in either an event or delivery must register through Baptists on Mission’s Appalachian Coalfields Partnership.
 Instructions will be sent to the team leader.
-We will also need some to simply deliver backpacks to ministry sites.
+(Note that partnering opportunities are limited to about 35 per year.
+Several of these will be filled by "return partners" from the previous year.
+If you wish to partner, fill out this form and return it asap.
+Requests will be taken on a first-come, first-served basis.
+If all partnering opporunities are filled, we will have a waiting list - AND, again, we can always use "delivery only" partners each year.)

-Plan to bring your backpacks to one of these locations on Saturday, November 3 between the hours of 9:00 am and 3:00 pm
+Please plan to bring your backpacks to one of these locations on Saturday, November 5